 - Phase 3: Occurs mostly in June and July and involves the housing waitlist process for students who do not receive their first choice in housing or who do not select housing through any of the previous housing processes.
 It also includes housing assignments for readmitted students returning from a leave of absence.
 Room consolidations resulting from withdrawals and dismissals also occur during this phase.

 Below are some housing selection highlights to consider.
 Students will receive more detailed information early in the spring semester.

 Gettysburg offers a variety of options for upperclass housing.
 The room rate and meal plan requirement varies depending on the style of housing and the amenities provided.
 Please review this information carefully before selecting your housing.

-Upperclass students may choose to live in a gender-neutral space.
+Upperclass students may choose to live in a gender-inclusive space.
 This option allows two or more students to share a multiple-occupancy bedroom, suite, or apartment regardless of students' sex or gender.
-Gender-neutral housing is intended for students who wish to share a living space with friends regardless of gender identity; it is not intended for romantic couples.
-Please review the gender-neutral housing policy and FAQs page for further information.
+Gender-inclusive housing is intended for students who wish to share a living space with friends regardless of gender identity; it is not intended for romantic couples.
+Please review the gender-inclusive housing program for further information.

 College Houses provide students the opportunity to form self-directed and self-governing groups focused on a particular academic focus and serve as intellectual and social hubs.
 Students establish clear goals for their group and, through a community agreement, plan how to be engaged participants in their community and the campus community.

 Gettysburg College offers substance-free housing through the RISE program (Respecting Individual Student Expectations about alcohol).
 Students who choose participate in this program make a commitment to maintain a living environment which promotes and respects healthy lifestyle choices.